fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 A wonderful thing happens when you hit character level 3: your casters get spell level 2 — which, by the way, costs $1,000 per mage, so I hope you've been saving up.
 But it comes with *C2:WOHL*, your first healing spell.
-This changes everything!
-Now instead of spending money on healing you can cast spells to recover HP.
+This helps a lot; now instead of spending money on healing you can cast spells to recover HP.
 Unfortunately, *C2:WOHL* is extremely slow (2–8 HP per cast) which means you're pretty much going to drain all your SP after every battle.
-And unless you're on the Apple and can [cheat for SP recovery](#managing-spell-points), you're probably still going to be paying for healing for a while.
+If you're on the Apple, you can now [cheat for SP recovery](#managing-spell-points), which means your healing is now *free* if rather time-consuming.
+Otherwise, you're going to continue needing to pay for healing for a while.

-Once you get into a comfortable rhythm, feel free to explore the city.
+Once you get into a comfortable rhythm, feel free to explore the city; the other point of interest I didn't already mention is Roscoe's Energy Emporium, who will sell you Spell Points (at $15 per).
+At some point you'll have enough money to start patronizing him; when you do, he's on the far side of the Gran Plaz, just to the NW.
+Roscoe's open all night, too.

 You should grind some more until you can get to 5th level.
-If you want to wait around for a long time, you can probably handle some combats at night; the combats get harder (watch out for Group
+You can probably handle some combats at night; the fights get harder (watch out for Group III spell casters) and show up more frequently, but the [rewards](#dungeon-difficulty) are also greater.
+Mithril Swords (1–8, +1) might sound good and sell for more than a Halberd, but they still only do half as much damage.
+I recommend sticking to Halberds for your fighters for now.
+If you have a Hunter, it's kind of a toss-up whether they're better off doing more damage against weak creatures (Halberd) or hitting more often for the chance to score a critical hit (Mthr Sword).

-III spell casters) and show up more frequently, but the rewards are also greater.
-You can also chance the Samurai Statue on Rakhir
-Street if you want, but if you go down into the Wine Cellar you're likely to have your ass handed to you on a platter.
+If you want to gather XP as fast as possible and are willing to accept low gold payouts to do it, try fighting statues: the Samurai Statue on Rakhir Street goes down pretty easy if you strike first, and if you're really feeling your oats, walk around to Harkyn's Castle and fight off the other Statues.
+However, if you go down into the Wine Cellar you're likely to have your ass handed to you on a platter — all of the fights in Skara Brae only have one group of monsters, but once you hit a dungeon you can draw four groups at once.

 ### The Wine Cellar and The Sewers

 Character level 5 comes with spell level 3.
-At this point, as all long-time players of *Dungeons & Dragons* will tell you, your mages are capable of casting group-zap spells for the first time. *M3:STFL* does more damage than *C3:WAST* and your Conjurers should probably still be spending most of their SP on *C2:WOHL*, but the ability to bust out spell damage against groups of 8 Barbarians is pretty priceless at this point.
+At this point, as all long-time players of *Dungeons & Dragons* will tell you, your mages are capable of casting group-zap spells for the first time. *M3:STFL* does more damage than *C3:WAST* and your Conjurers will probably still be spending most of their SP on *C2:WOHL*, but the ability to bust out spell damage against groups of Barbarians is priceless at this point.
 Also don't overlook *M3:MYSH*, which grants a nearly-permanent +2 AC to everyone in the party.

+A good measure of whether you're ready for the Wine Cellar is how much cash you've collected.
+If you didn't have any trouble paying for 3rd level spells *and* you've already bought everything you can buy from Garth to outfit your party, you're probably ready for the Wine Cellar.
+At that point you should be walking over most encounters in Skara Brae and no longer feel the need to run to a Temple as soon as you get out of a fight.

-You're probably handling everything in the city level pretty easily at this point.
-The monsters in the Wine Cellar are the same as the ones in Skara Brae during the day, but they come in larger (and multiple) groups.
-If you haven't already bought (or found) the best available equipment for your characters, now's the time to do so.
-Your next step is to head down to the Scarlet Bard Wine Cellar.
-To get there, `(O)rder` some `(W)ine` from the barkeep.
-He'll send you down into the cellar to get some — frankly, if I was him, I wouldn't go down here either.
+In fact, the monsters in the Wine Cellar are the same as the ones in Skara Brae during the day, but they come in larger (and multiple) groups and there's no Temples down there to run to.
+So you're going to have to think a little harder about managing your resources and making sure you've got enough to get back to the relative safety of the city.
+One way to give yourself a boost is to run over to Roscoe's, cast *C3:LERE* and *M3:MYSH* (and *C4:INWO*, once you have it), duck inside and pay for SP regeneration, then run over to the Wine Cellar as fast as you can.

-This place is a mess.
+To find the Wine Cellar, head south from the Guild until you hit the Samurai Statue.
+The Scarlet Bard is just 1S of there; step up to the bar and `(O)rder` a glass of `(W)ine`.
+He'll charge you $3 and send you down into the cellar to get some yourself — frankly, if I was him, I wouldn't go down here either.
+This place is a *mess*.
+Oh, and by the way, I hope you brought a light source with you...

 #### Wine Cellar